Social justice and inclusive growth for labour administration institutions

 The Centre’s training activities aim to strengthen the capacity of constituents and stakeholders to develop and implement policies that work for migrants.

-Workplace interventions based on ILO standards protect workers’ health and safety.
+Workplace interventions based on ILO standards protect workers’ safety and health.
 To ensure maximum safety, prevention, reporting, and inspection practices are essential.

 Key competencies, including expertise in the physical and social sciences as well as management principles, ensure that workplace interventions protect workers and prevent accidents and diseases.